 Some people love a soft mattress, but if you have any kind of joint or back pain, then consider an alternative as this may be contributing towards your discomfort.
 Imagine if the surface is too soft, the sinking sensation which occurs through gravity when one lies down will cause the body to sink too much, thus creating a downwards bend in the spine.
 As we have already discussed the importance of a straight spine, you’re probably aware that this scenario can lead to all types of back pain.
 Aside from spinal alignment, in terms of padding, pressure point relief and other types of support, these aren’t so bad.

 What About Medium?

-Previous research has actually shown that if you suffer from low back pain then a medium is better and will provide more comfort than a firm or soft mattress.
-Ultimately these should provide the best of both worlds i.e optimal spinal alignment and good pressure point relief for the rest of the body.
+Previous research has shown that if you suffer from low back pain, then a medium is better and will provide more comfort than a firm or soft mattress.
+Ultimately these should give the best of both worlds, i.e., optimal spinal alignment and good pressure point relief for the rest of the body.
 There is also a difference between beds with firm support and those which have a firm feel.
-You are better to purchase one that has a firm support, with a soft feel, that way you get benefits of both a firm and a soft mattress.
+You are better to purchase one that has firm support, with a soft feel, that way you get benefits of both a firm and a soft mattress.
 It is comfort which will ultimately determine your personal preference.

 Choosing A Mattress Firmness

 Follow these tips to choosing a great mattress and getting a good nights sleep.